Learn

 AN INTERDISCIPLINARY APPROACH

 The Sustainability Education and Learning Committee (SELC), facilitated by the Sustainability Institute, provides a platform for faculty and academic units to develop a comprehensive and coordinated approach to interdisciplinary sustainability education programs for undergraduate and graduate students.
-SELC's May 2019 report on undergraduate sustainability education establishes a framework for sustainability education at Ohio State, strengthening existing academic programs and identifying opportunities for new ones.
+In 2019, SELC established a framework for undergraduate sustainability education at Ohio State, strengthening existing academic programs and identifying opportunities for new ones.
 The group is currently providing guidance on the sustainability theme that is part of the university’s revised General Education requirements and developing tools to support new or expanded academic program opportunities for students.
 For more information, contact Gina Jaquet, director of sustainability education and learning.